 A saving account keeps your money secure and is much safer than keeping all your money at home.
-Additionally, the 2016 demonetisation drive has it more advisable to keep most of your money in a secure bank account.
 With all the debit card, ATM, and online banking facilities provided by most Indian banks, a saving bank account has emerged as the simplest and safest mode of doing financial transactions in India.
 Additionally, depending on the type of saving bank account and the bank, you can earn an attractive bank interest on savings account, along with availing convenient cheque book and automated money transfer facility to make payments or transfer funds.

 A savings account in India can be opened in any Indian or foreign bank, post office, or any reputed financial institution.
 You can open a new savings account within a few hours by submitting your application and your supporting documents to the bank officials.
 In the earlier days, new applicants needed to have an introducer with an existing account in the same bank to be able to open your account, but now this is not mandatory.